 Situated on the beautiful Avon River, Bristol in South West England is a mere two hours from London by train.

-Designed by Isambard Kingdom Brunel, his eponymous bridge is the city’s most famous icon and is a must-see.
+Designed by Isambard Kingdom Brunel, his Clifton Suspension Bridge is the city’s most famous icon and is a must-see.
 The bridge over the Avon River offers amazing views of the surrounding areas, and it’s a lovely spot for watching the sunset.

 Another highlight of the city is the Arnolfini, which is one of Europe’s leading centres for the contemporary arts, artist’s performances, music, and dance events.
 This is a go-to place if you want to experience art through all your senses.
 Entry is free; make sure to go to the top floor for views across the harbour.

-Bristol is also famous for street-art in the UK, and the city walls are painted with several interesting murals.
+Bristol is also famous for street art and the city walls are painted multicoloured murals.
 Bristol’s Stokes Croft neighbourhood is an area where the legendary Banksy makes his mark.

 If it’s a sunny day, pay Bristol harbourside a visit, where you’ll find museums, galleries, exhibitions and, of course, lovely houses overlooking the water.
 Also don’t miss out on visiting the beautiful Bristol Cathedral.

 There are direct trains from London to Bristol that leaves every 5-15 minutes from London Paddington and London Waterloo.
-The city has two railway stations, Bristol Parkway and Temple Meads Station, with the latter being much closer to Bristol’s city centre.
+The city has two railway stations, Bristol Parkway and Temple Meads Station, with the latter being much closer to Bristol’s town center.
 Consider taking a train to Temple Meads Station and get off closer to the city’s main attractions.

 Travel time from London: 1hr 40min